THEOplayer/documentation/how-to-guides/07-miscellaneous/11-configure-ll-hls.md

 	* 6s segment
 	* 2s GOP
 	* preload hints and blocking playlist reload are enabled
-	* ensure the clock between your client and server are correctly synchronized as EXT-X-PROGRAM-DATE-TIME (inserted into the stream by your server clock) should match your client device clock
+	* ensure the clock between your client and server are correctly synchronized as EXT-X-PROGRAM-DATE-TIME (inserted into the stream by your server clock) should match your client device clock.

+	**It is strongly recommended setting your server clock to synchronise with an NTP server, to prevent time drift.**

 4. You would need a Web SDK of THEOplayer with the **LL-HLS** feature flag specified and a basic configuration to setup your environment.
 You can create an SDK by signing-in to the THEO Portal [Login Here](https://portal.theoplayer.com/login).
 Be sure to have THEOplayer version 2.65 or higher.
 5. Setup a basic HTML file and include the THEOplayer library and Low latency HLS stream.
 You can also check: [How to get started with THEOplayer Web SDK](../../getting-started/01-sdks/01-web/00-getting-started.md)